Common blackbird: Behaviour and ecology

-The male common blackbird defends its breeding territory, chasing away other males or utilising a "bow and run" threat display.
-This consists of a short run, the head first being raised and then bowed with the tail dipped simultaneously.
-If a fight between male blackbirds does occur, it is usually short and the intruder is soon chased away.
-The female blackbird is also aggressive in the spring when it competes with other females for a good nesting territory, and although fights are less frequent, they tend to be more violent.
+The male common blackbird defends its breeding territory by chasing away other males or performing a "bow and run" threat display.
+This consists of a short run followed by the bird raising its head then bowing it downward with its tail dipped simultaneously.
+If male blackbirds do fight, it is usually brief and the intruder is quickly chased away.
+The female blackbird is also aggressive in the spring when competing with other females for a good nesting territory.
+Although fights are less frequent, they tend to be more violent.

-The bill's appearance is important in the interactions of the common blackbird.
-The territory-holding male responds more aggressively towards models with orange bills than to those with yellow bills, and reacts least to the brown bill colour typical of the first-year male.
-The female is, however, relatively indifferent to bill colour, but responds instead to shinier bills.
+The appearance of the bill is important in the interactions of the common blackbird.
+The male defending his territory responds more aggressively to models with orange bills than to those with yellow ones, and least of all to the brown bill colour typical of first-year males.
+However, the female is relatively indifferent to bill colour and instead responds to shinier bills.

-As long as winter food is available, both the male and female will remain in the territory throughout the year, although occupying different areas.
-Migrants are more gregarious, travelling in small flocks and feeding in loose groups in the wintering grounds.
-The flight of migrating birds comprises bursts of rapid wing beats interspersed with level or diving movement, and differs from both the normal fast agile flight of this species and the more dipping action of larger thrushes.
+As long as there is food available in winter, both male and females will remain in the territory throughout the year, although they will occupy different areas.
+Migrants are more sociable, travelling in small flocks and feeding in loose groups in their wintering grounds.
+The flight of migrating birds comprises bursts of rapid wing beats interspersed with level or diving movement.
+This differs from both the normal, fast, agile flight of this species, as well as the dipping action of larger thrushes.